asantagata/fruit-ui/docs/md/templates.md

 All other properties on HTML elements, such as `<img>`'s `src`, `<a>`'s `href` or `<input>`'s `type` can be set with the name of the prop.
 As with any JavaScript object attribute, you can reference properties that are not [valid JavaScript identifiers](https://developer.mozilla.org/en-US/docs/Glossary/Identifier) by wrapping them in quotes, e.g., `{tag: 'button', 'aria-role': 'Close'}`.

-## Template Producers & Props
+## Template producers & props

-FRUIT does not offer an inherent mechanism for templates to pass "[props](https://react.dev/learn/passing-props-to-a-component)" to one another.
+FRUIT does not offer its own mechanism for templates to pass "[props](https://react.dev/learn/passing-props-to-a-component)" to one another.
 Instead, this can be done by creating *template producers*, or functions which return a template.

 ```{props}
 function Circle(color) {